-Speculation about Blue Bottle Coffee coming to Hong Kong began in August, and since then, its location on Lyndhurst Terrace, Central, has been confirmed, along with a recent update on Insider Retail detailing that the lease of the two-storey, 3,000-square-foot space has been signed for six years.
+Speculation about Blue Bottle Coffee coming to Hong Kong began last August, and since then, its location at 38 Lyndhurst Terrace, Central, was confirmed, along with an update on Insider Retail detailing that the lease of the two-storey, 3,000-square-foot space has been signed for six years.

-Cali-cool roaster Blue Bottle Coffee is known for its single-origin beans and cold-brew coffee.
-The chain is rumoured to be opening here this month, but what we’re really wondering about is their zero-waste plans for Hong Kong.
+Cali-cool roaster Blue Bottle Coffee is known for its single-origin beans and cold-brew coffee, but what we’re wondering about now is their zero-waste plans for Hong Kong.

-The blog mentions Blue Bottle’s US shops, of which there are more than 50, but with the chain’s recent debuts in Japan and South Korea and soon here in Hong Kong, we are hopeful that the initiative will gain ground in Asia too.
+The blog mentions Blue Bottle’s US shops, of which there are more than 50, but with the chain’s recent debuts in Japan, South Korea and now here in Hong Kong, we are hopeful that the initiative will gain ground in Asia too.

 What do you think?
 Do you already have your thermos cup at the ready?
 Join the debate here.